nicksoftware/switchboard-docs/docs/guide/quick-start.md

 - CloudFormation
 - Amazon Connect
 - IAM role creation
-- Lambda (if using dynamic config)
+- Lambda (if using Lambda functions)
-- DynamoDB (if using dynamic config)
+- DynamoDB (if using DynamoDB tables)